gormanlearncode/learncode/tutorial6/README.md

       puck.move(10);
       puck.ifOnEdgeBounce();
       await Controls.wait(1);
-      //force the loop to free up the CPU fir at least 1 tick.
+      //force the loop to free up the CPU for at least 1 tick.
     }
 })();